fra82/comorbidity4j/rtdoc/ComorbidityTable.md

 ## Sex ratio columns

+The following columns are useful to characterize the sex ratio:
     - *femaleWithDisA*: female patients with disease A
     - *femaleWithDisB*: female patients with disease B
     - *femaleWithDisAandB*: female patients with disease A and disease B